 1. Whiteboard experience on any device – The hybrid online whiteboard must work as well on an 86-inch display in the meeting room as it does on a 15-inch tablet at home.
 This is not always the case with digital and collaborative whiteboards, which may only be optimized for laptops.
 In the meeting room, you need a physical experience when writing on the interactive display.
 Writing with a digital pen, erasing with the palm, and moving objects must be intuitive and seamless.
 InGlass™ interactive technology is an excellent meeting-room display option.
 And on the laptop, the experience must be just as intuitive using the mouse and a keyboard.

-2. Access - When teams are working from the office or remotely, they need access to their work.
+2. Access - When teams are working both from the office or remotely, all members need access to their team's work.
 This requires Cloud file management.

 Device access - Access must be available for many devices, including tablets, laptops, small huddle rooms and large meeting rooms.